 $320K is budgeted to fund an additional Police Administrative Lieutenant responsible for state law mandates, accountability, transparency, training compliance, administrative investigations (including critical incidents), body worn cameras, policy manual updates, CSO’s, and other tasks.

 $2.5M is budgeted for the 2024 Road Rehabilitation Projects.

 Project #2: Street and Snow Equipment Replacement

-$600K is budgeted for vehicle & equipment replacement used for essential services such as snow removal and street repair.
+$603K is budgeted for debt service of vehicle & equipment replacement used for essential services such as snow removal and street repair.

-$50K is budgeted to help fund the City's Stormwater Management Program and $200K is appropriated for Stormdrain Replacement.
+$136K is budgeted to help fund the City's Stormwater Management Program.

 Prior Fiscal Years:

 Fiscal Year 2022-2023: